MongoDB provides native backup utilities that you can use to migrate Azure Cosmos DB's API for MongoDB to ApsaraDB for MongoDB.

 for MongoDB instance.

-- <password>: The password for the MongoDB instance.
+- <password>: the password used to log on to the ApsaraDB for MongoDB instance.

 After the recovery is complete, backups of the Azure Cosmos DB are migrated to the ApsaraDB for MongoDB instance.